 Your interview schedule will be available after the final day that students are allowed to select an interview slot in Handshake.
 Since schedules are subject to last-minute changes, interviewers should refer to the final schedule in Handshake and bring a copy for their use while on campus.
-If you must cancel an interview schedule after students have accepted your invitation to interview, please notify your contact within the UofSC’s Career Center (803-777-7280) and contact the students on your schedule directly by email and/or telephone.
+If you must cancel an interview schedule after students have accepted your invitation to interview, please notify your contact within the UofSC’s Main Career Center (803-777-7280) and contact the students on your schedule directly, by email and/or telephone.

 On a space-available basis, we may be able to accommodate your second-round interviews on campus.
 Contact the UofSC Career Center to schedule the date and number of rooms needed.
-It is the employer’s responsibility to invite students and manage the schedule for second or final-round interviews.
+It is the employer’s responsibility to invite students and manage the schedule for second or final-round interviews conducted off-campus.
 To avoid potential time conflicts, please provide information regarding your second-round process so students can plan accordingly.

-The Moore School's OCM highly recommends that employers schedule interviews, recruiting events or travel related to those events outside of mid-term and final exam periods.
-The fall academic calendar is compressed due to COVID-19, so please refer to the 2021-22 Academic Calendar.
+The OCM highly recommends that employers schedule interviews, recruiting events or travel related to those events outside of mid-term and final exam periods.
+Click here to access the academic calendar.

 Inclement Weather Policy

-If the University of South Carolina activates the inclement weather policy, classes may be delayed or canceled, which will impact the day’s interview schedules.
+If the University of South Carolina activates the inclement weather policy, classes may be delayed or cancelled, which will impact the day’s interview schedules.
 If UofSC closes, there will be no on-campus interviews or other recruiting events due to safety reasons.
 If the University closes, we will assist in making alternate arrangements, such as rescheduling interviews or setting up phone or virtual interviews at the same scheduled time and date.

-If your recruiters are unable to host an interview due to weather or other emergencies, please call the Moore School (803- 777-0149) and the UofSC Career Center (803-777-7280) as soon as possible.
-We will help you reschedule your interviews and communicate changes to the students on the interview schedule.
+If your recruiters are traveling and find that they are unable to get to campus, please call the Moore School' OCM (803-777-0149) and the UofSC’s Main Career Center (803-777-7280) as soon as possible.
+We will help reschedule your interviews and communicate changes to the students on the interview schedule.

 Making an offer to a student represents a significant commitment by the employer and the student.
 To balance the needs of students and recruiters, the following guidelines are in place for offers to all students.